A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Increase fiber – this may take a while for your body to adjust to, increase flatulence, cramps, etc., but it will be worth the patience as your gut microbiome balances out.
 More fiber = increased fertility and balanced hormones.
 Beans, beans, beans…

-For meat or eggs, just one serving a day.
+For meat or eggs, shoot for one serving a day while healing.
 If you have eggs for breakfast, make the rest of the day plants.
 It would even be good to have meatless, animal-free-days to ensure we don’t overload our bodies with “their” hormones.
 Ensure animal products are organic, free-roaming, and grass-fed.
-You don’t want to eat factory farmed animal products.
+You don’t want to eat factory farmed animal products as mentioned above.
 They are fed GMO soy and corn.
 Also, they are given many supplements and hormones to keep them edible and tasty, but not nourishing to us.
-A lot of times these animals become sickly…I would look at wild caught salmon, and organic turkey as some options.
+A lot of times these animals become sickly…I would look at wild caught salmon, sardines, organic turkey, and bison as some possible options.
 Beans and lentils are an excellent source of nutrients, fiber, and protein!

 Drink filtered water.